retched/EasyPopulate-4.0/README.txt

 2) There are now two ways to address product that is imported.
 The default as installed remains the products_model.
    When assigned as the primary key, the products_model must be used to distinguish your products for import.
-Any record with a blank v_products_model entry will be skipped.
+Any record with a blank v_products_model entry will be skipped to be considered desired by design.

    Also note that if you enter the same products_model twice, the latest (last) record entry will over-write any previous entry.
+If the category is different in any later record, then all other new data will be replaced with what the current record has and the product will be linked to the category identified in this record.
-The exception here is if you enter a different category; this will result in a linked product.
-This means that if two rows of data have the same v_products_model data with only a difference of the category name, then the product will appear in both categories and a change to the data in one entry will appear in the other category.
+   This means that if two rows of data have all the same v_products_model data with only a difference of the category name, then the product will appear in both categories and a change to the data in one entry will appear in all categories where the product is linked.
    See the previous sentence about effect of two products having the same products_model identifier.
    "Duplicate" products with the same products_model number is not supported when using the v_products_model as the primary key, they will each end up with the same information.
    If you have these entries in your database, you may get unpredictable results when importing data.